Skip to main content

 Store the bike in a locked garage rather than on the street.
 Fit approved anti-theft devices such as an immobiliser, disc lock, or ground anchor.
 Increase your voluntary excess if you can afford to pay more at claim time.
 Build up a no-claims bonus (also called a no-claims discount) by riding claim-free.
 Reduce your annual mileage or commuting kilometres where possible.
 Choose agreed value at a realistic level.
 Bundling motorcycle insurance with other policies through a broker can also help.

-Find out if your bike is actually covered
+Find out if your bike is properly covered

-Most riders assume their policy covers everything until they need to claim.
-Tell us what you ride, your licence type, your annual mileage, and where you keep your bike.
+Most riders assume their policy covers everything.
+Then they need to claim.
+Tell us what you ride, your licence type, annual mileage, and where you keep the bike.
 We will come back with a straight answer on what cover you need and what it should cost.
-Takes about three minutes.
-No obligation, no fees.
+No obligation.

 Free quotes